otrv4/otrv4-prekey-server/otrv4-prekey-server.md

    server (`prekey.xmpp.org`).
    1. Bob sends service discovery information messages to all returned nodes, by looking at the results, he identifies all prekey server nodes.
-   1. He then chooses one of them randomly.
+   1. Bob then chooses one of them randomly.
-   1. Finally, he sends a service discovery items message to the prekey server in order to retrieve the fingerprint for this server.
+   1. Finally, he sends a service discovery items message to the Prekey Server in order to retrieve the fingerprint for this server.
-1. `bob@xmpp.org/notebook` asks `prekey.xmpp.org` about the number of prekeys
+1. `bob@xmpp.org/notebook` asks `prekey.xmpp.org` about the number of Prekeys
    messages it has stored for him:
    1. `bob@xmpp.org/notebook` deniably authenticates by using DAKEZ with `prekey.xmpp.org`.